 At Latitude 37 the best of Auckland is right on your doorstep.
 The glittering Waitemata Harbour, Viaduct Harbour’s fizzing bars and restaurants, ferries to the islands of the Hauraki Gulf, the social life of Wynyard Quarter, museums, galleries and designer shopping.

 Getting around on your own two feet is a pleasure, because everything you need is within easy strolling distance.
-And if you want to go further afield, it’s easy to catch a taxi or rent a car – every apartment comes with parking.
+And if you want to go further afield, it’s easy to catch a taxi, order an Uber or rent a car – every apartment comes with parking (unless stated otherwise)

-There are three supermarkets nearby: New World Metro in Queen Street, Countdown in Quay Street and New World in Freeman’s Bay.
+There are three supermarkets nearby: New World Metro in Queen Street, Countdown in Quay Street, New World in Freeman’s Bay and New World in Ponsonby.
 You can walk/taxi to them or order online and have your food delivered.
 They all offer a wide range of fresh produce and deli items, fully stocked butchery and seafood departments, freshly baked bread, and a variety of ready-to-go meal options.
 Every Saturday morning there’s a farmers’ market at nearby Britomart.

 Exercise the way you like it